rubenperezm/OnboardPowerManagement/docs/modules.md

 The SubsystemController module represents downstream subsystems or loads that are affected by power management decisions.

 **Responsibilities:**
-- Communicates to Power Manager mode and command outputs
+- Communicates to PowerManager mode and command outputs
 - Simulate enabling and disabling of loads
 - Reflect system-level effects of power management decisions
 - Publish status information (if required)